-- 3.2 The Senior Leader will supply the student with written confirmation of the suspension, including a statement of reasons for the suspension and confirmation that this is a neutral act and not a disciplinary penalty.
-The investigation will be carried out as outlined above. - 3.3 Suspension will be without prejudice to the future conduct of the disciplinary procedure.
+3.2 The Senior Leader will arrange for an email to be sent to the student and Next of Kin (NOK) with confirmation of the suspension, including a statement of reasons for the suspension and confirmation that this is a neutral act and not a disciplinary penalty.
+The investigation will be carried out as outlined above.

+3.3 Suspension will be without prejudice to the future conduct of the disciplinary procedure.